 - Watch your child in the preschool classroom.

-- Test how well your child understands directions he hears or sees in writing.
-The SLP will test how well he pays attention to writing around the room.
+- Test how well your child understands directions they hear or see in writing.
+The SLP will test how well they pay attention to writing around the room.

 - See if your child notices printed letters and numbers.